MatthewCYM/MatthewCYM.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in National University of Singapore (NUS), supervised by Prof. [Li Haizhou](https://colips.org/~eleliha/) and Prof. [Robby T. Tan](https://tanrobby.github.io/).
+I am a PhD student in National University of Singapore (NUS), supervised by Prof. [Li Haizhou (李海洲)](https://colips.org/~eleliha/) and Prof. [Robby T. Tan](https://tanrobby.github.io/).
 Prior to that, I received the Bachelor’s Degree from Southern University of Science and Technology (SUSTech) in 2020.

 My research interests span the areas of natural language processing and machine learning.
 I am specifically interested in large language models, few-shot learning and representation learning.
 I am also interested in their applications to conversational AI.